 GOLD COAST, QUEENSLAND

 Back in the day, motels were a huge part of the Gold Coast’s tourism image and La Costa Motel is just one of the prevailing establishments still standing today.
 Having been built back in the 1950s, La Costa Motel was part of the original “Highway Heritage” slew of motel builds on the Gold Coast.
-The weatherboard-clad boasts a whole lot of beach shack vibes and sits about a 50-metre walk from the beach.
+The weatherboard-clad motel boasts a whole lot of beach shack vibes and sits about a 50-metre walk from the ocean.

 Propped up in the heart of Victoria’s Bendigo, Oval Motel prides itself on taking up some prime real estate.
 Run by the legendary Carolyn and Gary, this motel has a longstanding history and a rep nothing short of amazing.
 Close to the standout Boundary Hotel and the coffeehouse known as Harvest, this little slice of heaven is kind of a big bucket list stay in Australia.